 September is Pollution Prevention Month.
-In observation of P2 month each year, DEQ recognizes businesses or organizations that have implemented pollution prevention measures with documented results.
-Businesses, industries, and organizations that participate in any method or activity that prevents, eliminates, and/or minimizes the production of waste at its source, uses non-toxic or less-toxic products, conserves energy or water, and/or reuses material rather than throwing it away are eligible to be recognized as Pollution Prevention Champions.
+Each year, DEQ recognizes businesses or organizations that have implemented pollution prevention measures with documented results.
+Businesses, industries, and organizations that prevent, eliminate, and/or minimize the production of waste at its source, uses non-toxic or less-toxic products, conserves energy or water, and/or reuses material rather than throwing it away are eligible to be recognized as Pollution Prevention Champions!

 This accordion will not appear on the screen